The effect of higher dimensional QCD operators on the spectroscopy of bottom-up holographic models: Abstract

 \section{Abstract}

-Within the bottom-up holographic approach to QCD, the highly excited hadrons are identified with Kaluza-Klein modes arising from extra spatial dimension.
-We draw attention to the fact that additional states in the same mass range can appear also from inclusion into holographic models of fields corresponding to higher dimensional QCD operators.
+Within the bottom-up holographic approach to QCD, the highly excited hadrons are identified with the bulk normal modes in the fifth "holographic" dimension.
+We show that additional states in the same mass range can appear also from taking into consideration the 5D fields dual to higher dimensional QCD operators.
 The possible effects of these operators were not taken into account in almost all phenomenological applications.
-Using the scalar case as the simplest example, we demonstrate that taking into consideration the higher dimensional operators in the Soft Wall holographic model leads to a large degeneracy of highly excited states while in the Hard Wall holographic model this results in a proliferation of excited states.
+Using the scalar case as the simplest example, we demonstrate that the additional higher dimensional operators lead to a large degeneracy of highly excited states in the Soft Wall holographic model while in the Hard Wall holographic model, they result in a proliferation of excited states.
+The considered model can be viewed as the first analytical toy-model predicting a one-to-one mapping of the excited meson states to definite QCD operators to which they prefer to couple.

 The bottom-up holographic models for strong interactions enjoyed a surprising phenomenological success in description of various experimental data.
 The most known models in this area are the Hard Wall (HW)~\cite{son1,pom} and Soft Wall (SW)~\cite{son2} holographic models.
-The physics of chiral symmetry breaking and hadron formfactors are substantially better described within the HW model~\cite{pom,br3} while the SW model is well accommodated for description of linear Regge and radial trajectories which were observed in light mesons~\cite{ani,bugg,klempt,afonin}.
+By construction, it turned out to be convenient to describe the physics of chiral symmetry breaking and pion formfactors within the the framework of HW model~\cite{pom} (see Ref.~\cite{br3} for a review) while the SW model is well accommodated for description of linear Regge and radial trajectories which were observed in light mesons~\cite{ani,bugg,klempt,afonin}.
+Since the publication of those first papers introducing the bottom-up AdS/QCD approach, a dramatic development has happened in the field that now includes several hundred papers.
+To mention a few, numerous extensions of SW model were proposed aimed at improving various aspects in phenomenological description of hadron spectroscopy and chiral symmetry breaking~\cite{bottom-up2,bottom-up3,bottom-up4,forkel,bottom-up5,bottom-up7,bottom-up8,bottom-up9,bottom-up10,bottom-up11,zuo,bottom-up12,genSW,UV,UV3,nonlSW}.
+The area of research included the studies of glueball sector~\cite{holSR,holSR2}, relations with light-front QCD (reviewed in~\cite{br3}) and with QCD sum rules~\cite{holSR3,holog2010}, important subjects of hadron form-factors (for a review see Refs.~\cite{br3,schmidt}) and gluon parton densities~\cite{Lyubovitskij}.
+The bottom-up holographic study of QCD phase diagram was initiated in Ref.~\cite{Herzog} and gave rise to an interesting spin-off direction (for a review see Refs.~\cite{contr,AK}).